Andrei-ctrl/Product-Analytics-Experiment-Framework/README.md

 ## Key Result

-The onboarding variant increased **7-day retention by +1.7 percentage points**, but the result did **not reach statistical significance at the 95% confidence level**, suggesting that the experiment may be underpowered.
+The onboarding variant increased 7-day retention by +1.7 percentage points, but the result did not reach statistical significance at the 95% confidence level, suggesting that the experiment may be underpowered.

 ---